-Post-election warfare clouds chances for COVID relief bill
+Post-election rancor clouds chances for COVID relief bill

 The combative postures all around don’t appear to bode well for a quick resolution or the smooth resumption of the serious talks that flamed out before Election Day.
 Capitol Hill is in limbo, frozen by the refusal of Trump and Republicans like McCarthy to accept Biden’s victory and by two Senate runoff elections in Georgia that Republicans are favored to win to maintain control of the chamber.

-Pelosi and Schumer, meanwhile, continue to press COVID relief proposals like more than $400 billion in aid to state and local governments that powerful Senate Majority Leader Mitch McConnell, R-Ky., simply won’t accept.
+Pelosi and Schumer, meanwhile, continue to press COVID relief proposals like more than $400 billion in aid to state and local governments that McConnell won’t go for.

 “What Joe Biden got in this election was a mandate, a mandate to address the challenges that our country faces,” Pelosi said.
 “And in order to do that, we must address the COVID, the pandemic.”